Sinclair Lewis said "When fascism comes to America it will be wrapped in the flag and carrying a cross."

 The main character, Buzz Windrip, appeals to voters with a mix of crass language and nativist ideology.
 Once elected, he solidifies his power by energizing his base against immigrants, people on welfare, and the liberal press.
 The novel has been called “frighteningly contemporary” in the wake of the Trump campaign and election.

-As Time magazine noted on 16 November 2016, It Can’t Happen Here was completely sold out on Amazon.com and Books-A-Million within a week of the presidential election.
-The election aftermath also saw the recirculation of a famous quote attributed to Sinclair Lewis, a line often said to have come directly from the novel: “When fascism comes to America it will be wrapped in the flag and carrying a cross.”
+As Time magazine noted on 16 November 2016, It Can’t Happen Here was completely sold out on Amazon.com and Books-A-Million within a week of the 2016 U.S. presidential election.
+The election’s aftermath also saw the recirculation of a famous quote attributed to Sinclair Lewis, a line often said to have come directly from the novel: “When fascism comes to America it will be wrapped in the flag and carrying a cross.”

-Though it sounds like a sentiment Lewis would have agreed with, however, there’s no record of him actually writing or saying it, according to the web site of the Sinclair Lewis Society:
+Although that statement sounds like a sentiment Lewis would have agreed with, there’s no record of his actually writing or saying it, according to the web site of the Sinclair Lewis Society:

 Here’s our most asked question: